 As I have surmised after spending no time doing any actual research into the subject, laws were created in the olden days only as a reaction to an odd situation.
-Some laws are so ridiculous I'm just not sure how they ever came to be in the first place, such as:
+Some laws are so ridiculous I'm just not sure how they ever came to be in the first place.

 5. In San Francisco, it's illegal to play poker in public or gamble in a barricaded room.